How your donation helps:

-I will be doing my third half marathon, which is tough, but nothing compared to what these patients go through daily at St. Jude.
+I will be doing my fourth half marathon, which is tough, but nothing compared to what these patients go through daily at St. Jude.

 In the past few years, I have lost dear friends and mentors to this disease - brain tumor, breast cancer, pancreatic cancer, and most recently colon cancer - and am friends with many who just recently were diagnosed with a variety of other cancers.
 They have fought this disease with grace and a toughness that even my participating in my first half-marathon pales in comparison to their fight.